Company FAQs

 2How do I schedule a FedEx® Pick-Up?

-2. Call FedEx at 1-800-GOFEDEX (1-800-463-3339) and give them the tracking number (12 digit number under the barcode).
-When calling say "agent" twice to speak to agent.
-Let them know it's biohazard prepaid pick-up.
+2. Call FedEx at 1-800-GOFEDEX (1-800-463-3339).
+When calling say "agent" twice to speak to an agent.
+Let them know it's billable stamp prepaid pick-up.

 3Can I take the FedEx® package to a FedEx® location?